 Volume and Tone Knobs

 For example.
 A volume pot controls voltage from your pickups before it is passed to the output jack.
-As you are no doubt aware your volume is measured between 0 and 10, when the volume knob is turned right back, the resistance is very high, resulting in less voltage being passed to output.
-On the other hand there is no resistance when your volume knob is turned to 10 which results in a clear signal and full voltage.
+As you are no doubt aware your volume is measured between 0 and 10 when the volume knob is turned right back, the resistance is very high, resulting in less voltage being passed on.
+On the other hand, there is no resistance when your volume knob is turned to 10 which results in a clear signal and full voltage.

-Tone pots are similar to volume pots only they are wired in such a way as to only increase resistance on the high end letting the low end signal pass through unheeded.
+Tone pots are similar to volume pots only they are wired in such a way as to only increase resistance on the high-end allowing the low-end signal to pass through unheeded.
 As you increase or decrease the amount of high end using your tone knob your tone changes accordingly.
-Tone pots can be better thought of as filters, they filter high end frequencies that ultimately affect your overall tone.
+Tone pots can be better thought of as filters, they filter high-end frequencies that ultimately affect your overall tone.

-The toggle switch or pickup selector switch as the name implies allows you to select which pickup you choose.
-In some cases e.g. a Les Paul it will be your neck pickup, bridge pickup or both.
-In standard Stratocaster style guitars there are three pickups which utilise a 5 way selector switch.
+The selector switch or pickup selector switch (as the name implies) allows you to select which pickup produces sound.
+In some cases, it will be your neck pickup, bridge pickup or both.
+In other cases, there are three pickups which utilize a 5-way selector switch.
 This also allows each pickup to be isolated or used in combination.

 Well basically the positioning of the pickups has an effect on the frequencies detected.
 For example string tension is highest closer to the bridge so the bridge pickup generally picks up higher frequencies while the string tension is noticeably lower closer to the neck pickup and a lower end tone is produced.You can see our range of guitar kits here.